Schtuffs/PictureCross/README.md

 ## Entering data
  The main menu will allow you to enter either a column or a rows information.
- Once you are satisfied with the entered data, simply choose a solve strategy (quick recommended).
+ Once you are satisfied with the entered data, simply choose the solve option.